 Winner: Richard Blais

 When I first heard the news that they were doing an All-Stars thing for Season 8, I was so excited, like Little Kid on Christmas Morning Excited, and I’m thrilled it did not disappoint in the least.
-My husband Matt and I actually made predictions on who would go out each episode, and set up our own little March Madness-style tournament for watching this season.
+My husband and I actually made predictions on who would go out each episode, and set up our own little March Madness-style tournament for watching this season.
 I’m sorry to say, he pretty much creamed me.
 Ah well, just like actual March Madness, there were upsets no one saw coming, like Jen Carroll going out second (I had her as runner-up on my bracket!), and neither of us predicted Mike Isabella being in the finale at all.
-But, he earned it!
 Bourdain coming back is always a treat (although did anyone else notice how he just up and DISAPPEARED right before the finale?
 And he wasn’t at the reunion?
 Seriously, what the hell happened?), and I think my favorite episode was Jimmy Fallon guest judging.
-Mostly though, seeing familiar faces was just really fun (I think that’s why they keep throwing random veterans back into subsequent seasons) and I’m such a sucker for a Self-Awareness and Redemption Story, so I felt all the warm fuzzies seeing how much Dale Talde and Tiffani Faison had changed.
-They were still competitive beasts, but this time without all the asshattery.
-And to cap it off, awesome to see Richard Blais win it all (of course it was more awesome for Matt, who, unlike me, actually had Richard winning it all on his fucking bracket, but still).
+Mostly though, seeing familiar faces was just really fun (I think that’s why they keep throwing random veterans back into subsequent seasons) and I’m such a sucker for a Self-Awareness and Redemption Story, so I felt all the warm fuzzies seeing how much Dale Talde had changed.
+Still a competitive beast, but this time without all the asshattery.
+And to cap it off, awesome to see Richard Blais win it all (of course it was more awesome for Mr. Wallace, who, unlike me, actually had Richard winning it all on his fucking bracket, but still).
 It’s okay, he earned it.
 Blais, keep rocking the pink shoes and writing cookbooks.

 The End.
 Thank you so much for sticking with me.
 And don’t forget to set your DVR’s for tonight!